ASHISHAVHAD/DECS_Project/README.md

     ```
     This will create an executable named `interactive_client` in the `interactive_client/` directory.

-7. Open new terminal window and go to server directory:
+7. Open new terminal window and change current working directory to DECS_Project/server:

     ```bash
-    cd DECS_Project/server
     ./kv_server <num_server_threads>
+    ```

-8. Open one more terminal and go to server directory:
+8. Open one more terminal and change current working directory to DECS_Project/interactive_client:

     ```bash
-    cd DECS_Project/interactive_client
     ./interactive_client
     ```